pedro-cf/ez_monitor/README.md

 ## Requirements

 ez_monitor requires Python 3.7 or higher.
 All other dependencies will be automatically installed when you install ez_monitor using pip.
-- **Top Processes**: View a list of the top processes consuming system resources, including CPU usage, memory usage, and process status.
-- **Docker Containers**: If Docker is available on your system, ez_monitor now displays information about running containers, including resource usage and status.
-- **Customizable Layout**: Adjust the number of columns in the dashboard layout to best fit your screen.
-- **Scalable Interface**: Use the scale slider in the settings to resize the entire dashboard, making it easier to fit on different screen sizes.
-- **Component Toggles**: Show or hide individual metric components (CPU, Memory, Disk, etc.) as needed.
-- **Persistent Settings**: Your layout and display preferences are now saved and persisted between sessions.

-## Requirements

-ez_monitor requires Python 3.7 or higher.
-All other dependencies will be automatically installed when you install ez_monitor using pip.

 ## License